-Detached homes under $500K are disappearing” say Beth and Ryan Waller as Guelph home prices rise.
+Detached homes under $500K are disappearing” say Beth and Ryan Waller Guelph Realtors as home prices rise.

 It’s hard to believe it, but Guelph home prices are still on the rise.
 January sales numbers set more records as buyers flocked to the few homes for sale in Guelph.